Wally Hedrick: 1940s

 Wally Hedrick was born in Pasadena, California.
 He came out of the military and car culture, first glimpsing the liberating promise of San Francisco bohemia in the late 1940s, then moving to the city permanently after seeing combat in the Korean War (1950–1953).
 Hedrick visited California School of Fine Arts (now the San Francisco Art Institute) in 1946.
-During this period, he joined Progressive Art Workers with David Simpson, John Stanley and others.
-The Progressive Art Workers was a social club which also functioned as a co-operative through which the group the members were able to exhibit their works.
+During this period in Pasadena, Hedrick formed the Progressive Art Workers with his artist friends David Simpson, John Stanley and others.
+The Progressive Art Workers was a pun for The Works Progress Administration (WPA) and the group functioned as a co-operative through which its members were able to exhibit their works.
 At this time, too, Vesuvio Cafe in San Francisco's North Beach district hired Hedrick as an action painter to work (i.e. 'make paintings') while a jazz combo performed:

 "That was his job.
 He made these paintings and while he would paint the musicians would play along with him.
 He would go like this and they would go doodoo doop.
 It was very popular in North Beach.
 The guy would make four or five paintings in an evening."